 An increasing number of companies are starting to look beyond productivity when investing time and money to develop high-performing teams.
 This new wave of professional development is addressing “positivity” in the workplace because both productivity and work satisfaction are so closely related.

 There is now undisputed evidence that more than two-thirds of publicly listed companies do not create shareholder value.
 Moreover, a large number of those that succeed seem to derive their success from events or items over which they have very little control.

 The asset backed commercial paper crisis rocking the world's financial centres begs two questions: Where were the boards of directors during the lead-up to this crisis?
 And, why weren't they able to effectively carry out their most crucial role, of making their organizations more accountable and effective?

-Very recently Business Week magazine published its 2007 ranking of the top 50 companies in corporate America.
-The most critical defining attribute of each of these “top performers” is that they never take success for granted and thus are unafraid to change.
+When Business Week magazine published its 2007 ranking of the top 50 companies in corporate America, the most critical defining attribute of each of these “top performers” was that they never take success for granted and thus are unafraid to change.